 PIK3CA Mutation Status and Aspirin-Related Increases in Colorectal Cancer Survival

 Use of aspirin in colorectal cancer has previously been associated with favorable outcome.
-In a current study in the New England Journal of Medicine, Liao et al. report that 5-year cancer-related mortality was reduced by about 80% with regular use of aspirin when patients’ tumors had mutations in the PIK3CA gene.
+In a recent study in the New England Journal of Medicine, Liao et al. report that 5-year cancer-related mortality was reduced by about 80% with regular use of aspirin when patients’ tumors had mutations in the PIK3CA gene.
 Overall survival was also significantly improved in the mutation-positive group that used aspirin.
 Aspirin did not have a protective effect against unmutated tumors.
 Mutations in PIK3CA are detected in the tumors of approximately 20% of patients with colon cancer.

 Although further confirmation is needed, the current findings suggest that PIK3CA mutation analysis is an appropriate companion test and predictive biomarker for adjuvant aspirin treatment in colorectal cancer.